Homemade Halloween Candy Bars? Yes, Please!

 jurgen_david_candybars_halloween_2021

 Have you ever wanted to make your own Halloween candy?
-ICE’s Director of Pastry Research and Development, Jürgen David, shares two candy bar recipes to spruce up your trick-or-treating.
+ICE Pastry Lead Instructor Jürgen David, shares two candy bar recipes that put the "trick" in your Halloween treats.

-Chef Jürgen took some inspiration from some classic candy combinations, pairing up peanut butter and apple jelly, as well as dark chocolate and coconut.
+Chef Jürgen took some inspiration from several beloved candy combinations, pairing both dark chocolate and coconut and classic PB&J.

 “These candy bars are made with things you likely already have in your pantry,” he says.